vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 **NOTES**:
 - vSphere Integrated Containers supports all alphanumeric characters, hyphens, and underscores in datastore paths and datastore names.
-- In the current builds the `image-datastore` option does not support datastore folders.
-If you specify a datastore folder in the `image-datastore` option, `vic-machine` does not return an error, but creates all of the necessary folders at the root level of the datastore.
+- In the current builds the `image-store` option does not support datastore folders.
+If you specify a datastore folder in the `image-store` option, `vic-machine` does not return an error, but creates all of the necessary folders at the root level of the datastore.
 - In the current builds the `container-datastore` option is not enabled.
 As a consequence, container VM files are also stored in the datastore that you designate as the image store.

-<pre>--image-datastore <i>datastore_name</i></pre>
+<pre>--image-store <i>datastore_name</i></pre>

 <a name="bridge"></a>
 ### `bridge-network` ###